-In this 90-minute online panel discussion, We'll explore what regenerative agriculture means and the farming practices are involved.
-We'll discuss the benefits for the ecosystem, agricultural industry and profitability, negative implications, and how it can be adopted by producers both large and small.
+In this 90-minute online panel discussion, We explore what regenerative agriculture means and the farming practices are involved.
+We discuss the benefits for the ecosystem, agricultural industry and profitability, negative implications, and how it can be adopted by producers both large and small.

-AgriWebb Co-Founder and fourth-generation livestock farmer John Fargher will moderate this discussion.
-We will be joined by guest panellists; Lorraine Gordon from the Regenerative Agriculture Alliance, Charlie Arnott from the Regenerative Journey podcast, Fiona Simson from the National Farmers' Federation and Sam Trethewey from Tasmanian Agricultural Company.
+AgriWebb Co-Founder and fourth-generation livestock farmer John Fargher moderates this discussion.
+We are joined by guest panellists; Lorraine Gordon from the Regenerative Agriculture Alliance, Charlie Arnott from the Regenerative Journey podcast, Fiona Simson from the National Farmers' Federation and Sam Trethewey from Tasmanian Agricultural Company.

 Host: John Fargher, Co-Founder of AgriWebb

 John is Co-founder of AgriWebb and passionate about all things agtech.
 John was raised on his family's 400,000-acre sheep and cattle station in the Flinders Ranges, South Australia, where his love for agriculture, innovation and entrepreneurship began.
 He has a passion for bringing technology to the livestock industry and wants to drive increased farm efficiency and productivity through the use of on-farm data and information.

 Lorraine Gordon, Director of Strategic Projects, Farming Together & the Regenerative Agriculture Alliance